 Following the four best practices listed above will generate savings from the high expense of operating a fleet.
 But there are other ways to reduce the costs of managing a corporate fleet.

-With vehicle expenses skyrocketing, some organizations may decide to transition away from some or all their fleet.
-This can be a challenge because employees love getting to drive a company car.
+As vehicle expenses rise, some organizations may decide to transition away from part or all of their fleet.
+This can be challenging because employees love driving a company car.
 A company car is a great perk and a way to attract great workers.

 But the expenses associated with company vehicles may require a shift to a more sustainable program.
 Alternatives include a car allowance, mileage reimbursement, or FAVR vehicle program.
-To learn more about how to select the best alternative and transition well, read our guide.
+To learn how to select the best alternative and transition smoothly, read our guide.